History of research on Arabidopsis thaliana: Transcription factors and regulation

+Floral homeotic genes and the ABC model A. thaliana geneticists made important contributions to development of the ABC model of flower development via genetic analysis of floral homeotic mutants.

 Homeodomain genes

 The plant homeodomain finger is so named due to its discovery in an Arabidopsis homeodomain.
 In 1993 Schindler et al. discovered the PHD finger in the protein HAT3.1.
 It has since proven to be important to chromatin in a wide variety of taxa.